komolion/komolionfund.org/_team/02_sharyn_dowd.md

 position: Secretary
 image: ../assets/images/sdowd.jpg
 ---
-Sharyn Dowd serves as the Secretary and a member of the Board of Directors for Komolion Human Development Fund.
+Sharyn Dowd serves as the secretary and a member of the board of directors for Komolion Human Development Fund.
 Sharyn has been involved in various kinds of mission work since her college days at Wake Forest University.
 Her interests have focused on people who, with additional resources and encouragement, can move from subsistence living to